Icinga/icinga2/doc/03-monitoring-basics.md

-Apply the host dependency to all child hosts importing the `generic-vm` template and set the `parent_host_name` to the previously defined custom attribute `host.vars.vm_parent`.
+Apply the host dependency to all child hosts importing the `generic-vm` template and set the `parent_host_name` to the previously defined custom variable `host.vars.vm_parent`.

 ```
 apply Dependency "vm-host-to-parent-master" to Host {